GMOD/jbrowse-components/products/jbrowse-cli/README.md

 ## Installation

-The command line tools can be installed using `npm` as follows
+The command line tools can be installed globally using `npm` as follows

 ```sh-session
 $ npm install -g @jbrowse/cli
 ```

+A CLI tool called `jbrowse` should then be available in the path.
 You can test your installation with

 ```sh-session
 $ jbrowse --version